Litigation likely as Caf cancels TV broadcast deal

 - African Super League launch intensifies focus on Caf finances

-Uncertain Future
+Uncertain future

-The cancellation of the beIN Sports deal means that Caf currently has no major international broadcasters four months ahead of January's Africa Cup of Nations, whose final qualifying round takes place over the next ten days.
+The cancellation of the beIN Sports deal means that Caf currently has no major international broadcasters four months before January's Africa Cup of Nations, whose final qualifying round takes place over the next 10 days.

-In addition, both Caf's continental club competitions - namely, the Champions League and Confederation Cup - are scheduled to start in November, although the newly-created African Football League kicks off before then.
+In addition, both Caf's continental club competitions - the Champions League and Confederation Cup - are scheduled to start in November, although the newly created African Football League kicks off before then.

 This tournament, set to feature eight teams, will take place in October in Rwanda but despite its name and location, the competition is largely being run by football's world governing body Fifa, and not Caf.